BYRIO/krita-webdoc-zh/user_manual/vector_graphics.rst

 Arranging Shapes
 ----------------

-A vector layer has it's own hierarchy of shapes, much like how the whole image has a hierarchy of layers.
-So shapes can be infront of one another.
+A vector layer has its own hierarchy of shapes, much like how the whole image has a hierarchy of layers.
+So shapes can be in front of one another.
 This can be modified with the arrange docker, or with the Select Shapes Tool.

 The arrange docker also allows you to group and ungroup shapes.
-It also allow you to precisely align shapes, for example, have them aligned to the center, or have an even spacing between all the shapes.
+It also allows you to precisely align shapes, for example, have them aligned to the center, or have an even spacing between all the shapes.

 Editing shapes
 --------------